 2021 SPACEPORT AMERICA CUP

 We are entering in our 5th Spaceport America Cup.
-Having missed out opportunity at the 2020 Spaceport America Cup, we still intend to fly in the 10,000ft COTS category.
-However, this is prone to change between now and the beginning of the Fall 2020 semester.
+Having missed our opportunity at the 2020 Spaceport America Cup, we now intend to fly in the 30,000ft COTS category.

-Once again, we fully intend on manufacturing all body tubes and internal components in house, by the team.
+As always, we fully intend on manufacturing all body tubes and internal components in house.
 We are anticipating the continuation of the 2020 Spaceport America Cup payload, as well as will continue to optimize the strength and weight of our carbon fibre body tubes, through rigorous testing.

 We are excited to announce our first ever entry in the Argonia Cup, which will continue to expand the Clemson Rocket Engineering horizons.
 Being manufactured mostly by new members, we expect this rocket to diminish the learning curve for entry level rocketeers through hands on design and manufacturing experience.

 Update 01/21/2021: The team has been informed that student club travel of any kind will not be funded in the Spring 2021 semester, and as result the Clemson Rocket Engineers will not be able to participate in the 2021 Argonia Cup.
 Despite the inability to travel to Argonia, the hard work put into this project will not go to waste, the team will still manufacture the rocket and plan to launch as soon as possible.